achristen/Meteobike/readme.md

 ![IMG_gps](IMG_gps.jpg)

-To enable communication with the Raspberry Pi Zero W, start the Raspberry's console and type:
+To enable communication with the Raspberry Pi Zero W, start the Raspberry's `LXTerminal` and type:

     $ sudo apt-get install gpsd gpsd-clients python-gps
     $ sudo systemctl stop serial-getty@ttyS0.service
     $ sudo systemctl disable serial-getty@ttyS0.service

 For the Raspberry Pi Zero we need to enable the serial port on the GPIO pins.
-This requires us to change the configuration file of the Raspberry Pi Zero W. You can use a texteditor, for example the commandline "nano" command and edit the file `config.txt`
+This requires us to change the configuration file of the Raspberry Pi Zero W. You can use a texteditor, for example the `nano` command in `LXTerminal` and edit the file `config.txt`

     $ sudo nano /boot/config.txt